jubeenshah/privacyProject/README.md

 in the background for this product.

 ![Data collected from your
-device[]{label="fig:jacketSix"}](device.png){#fig:jacketSix
-width="\\linewidth"}
+device<span label="fig:jacketSix"></span>](device.png)

 Furthermore, we extended our study to understand the information used in third-party sharing and advertising, as well.
-We came to know that Levi's does not share user's personal information with third parties for their specific independent marketing purposes.
-In contrast, around **86%** of users though that Levi's shares their information with third-party sources for their independent-marketing purposes.
+We came to know that Levi’s does not share user’s personal information with third parties for their specific independent marketing purposes.
+In contrast, around **86%** of users though that Levi’s shares their information with third-party sources for their independent-marketing purposes.
 However, around the same amount of users also thought that it permits Internet-based advertising, which was true.
-As Levi's permits third-parties to collect user's browsing information and numerical identifiers associated with their browser or device.
+As Levi’s permits third-parties to collect user’s browsing information and numerical identifiers associated with their browser or device.

-Interestingly, a user does not even need to purchase a product for Levi's to share his/her browsing information with a business partner that sends advertisements on Levi's behalf.
+Interestingly, a user does not even need to purchase a product for Levi’s to share his/her browsing information with a business partner that sends advertisements on Levi’s behalf.
 This was predicted correctly only by **50%** users.
-Based on the user's response to the survey questions, we computed scores to represent the level of user awareness for this specific product.
-This also included questions like 'Whom do you think Levi's shares your data with?' and 'How do you think Levi's use your information?'.
-Levi's shares user's data with Payment providers, Logistics providers, Customer Service providers, Ad providers, Analytic and AI partners as well as Marketing providers.
+Based on the user’s response to the survey questions, we computed scores to represent the level of user awareness for this specific product.
+This also included questions like ’Whom do you think Levi’s shares your data with?’ and ’How do you think Levi’s use your information?’.
+Levi’s shares user’s data with Payment providers, Logistics providers, Customer Service providers, Ad providers, Analytic and AI partners as well as Marketing providers.
 Furthermore, it uses the information to Fulfil transactional